 - Ensure corporate executives prioritise modern slavery as part of the strategic agenda of the company and support all departments implementing relevant policies and strategies.

-- Collaborate with their peers to investigate modern slavery risks common supply chains through deep-dive research, and share insights to help develop best practice.
+- Cooperate with their peers to investigate modern slavery risks common supply chains through deep-dive research, and share insights to help develop best practice.

 - Raise awareness among their suppliers of modern slavery risks and require them to conduct due diligence in their operations and supply chains.